ziemowit141/payment_api/README.md

 # payment_api
-Application that will allow a merchant to offer a way for their shoppers to pay for their product.
+An application that will allow a merchant to offer a way for their shoppers to pay for their product.

 It simulates the following payment flow:
 - A merchant requests an authorisation through the /authorize call.
 This call contains